AerWyn81/HeadBlocks/docs/config/config.md

     power: 1
 ```

-Allows setting the pushback power on clicking the head when it has already been found.
+When enabled, pushes the player back when they click on a head they've already found.
+The `power` value controls the
+strength of the pushback.

 #### Holograms